-- The responsible member of staff must deal with the incident calmly and firmly.
+1. The responsible member of staff must deal with the incident calmly and firmly.
 If the adult considers that there is a cause for concern they will listen to the 'victim' first.

 They must avoid becoming involved in fact-finding or apportioning blame.
 All possible incidents of bullying will be recorded and dated by staff involved.
 The member of staff will adopt a problem-solving approach wherever possible.

-Record in behaviour logs in class. - 2.
-If the incident occurs at break the teacher on duty will inform the class teacher.
+- 2. If the incident occurs at break the teacher on duty will inform the class teacher.
 During lunchtime, it will be reported to the senior mid-day supervisor who will discuss the issue with the class teacher involved.
 Follow up discussions may be appropriate with individuals, and clear reminders of what is acceptable/unacceptable behaviour and the consequences of this.
-This will be recorded in behaviour logs in class. - 3.
+This will be recorded on CPOMs. - 3.
 A meeting with both (or groups) of pupils may then be held if necessary, again using a problem-solving approach and encouraging the children themselves to say what needs to be done. - 4.
 If a bullying issue is reported by parents this will, in the first instance, be addressed by the class teacher.
 If the issues persist and parents continue to have concerns, the Headteacher or SLT will address the issue. - 5.
-In the case of cyber bullying, the above procedures will be followed and the e-safety policy will be referred to.
+In the case of cyber bullying, the above procedures will be followed and the Online Safety policy will be referred to.